|

 out on their p

 orches.
-"Do they always do that?" was the question one had asked me upon
+"Do they always do that?" was the question one had asked me

 seeing African-Americans laying back in their chair on the front porch